awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 **Note**
 Encryption at rest is not available for DB instances running SQL Server Express Edition\.

-## Limitations of Amazon RDS Encrypted DB Instance<a name="Overview.Encryption.Limitations"></a>
+## Limitations of Amazon RDS Encrypted DB Instances<a name="Overview.Encryption.Limitations"></a>

-The following limitations exist for Amazon RDS encrypted DB instance:
+The following limitations exist for Amazon RDS encrypted DB instances:
 + You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created\.

   However, because you can encrypt a copy of an unencrypted DB snapshot, you can effectively add encryption to an unencrypted DB instance\.
 That is, you can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot\.
 You can then restore a DB instance from the encrypted snapshot, and thus you have an encrypted copy of your original DB instance\.
 For more information, see [Copying a Snapshot](USER_CopySnapshot.md)\.